embarklabs/embark/site/source/docs/contracts_testing.md

 $ embark test --gasDetails
 ```

+## Test environment

+When running tests, the default [environment}(/docs/environments.html) is `test`.
+You can obviously change this using the `--env` flag.

+The special thing with the `test` environment is that if you do not have a `test` section in your module configuration, that module with be disabled (`enabled: false`).
+This is done to speed up the test as if you don't need a module, it is disabled.

 ## Configuring Smart Contracts for tests

-Very similar to how we [configure our Smart Contracts](/docs/contracts_configuration.html) for deployment on test or production nets, we have to configure them for our tests as well.
+Very similar to how we [configure our Smart Contracts](/docs/contracts_configuration.html) for deployment, we have to configure them for our tests as well.
 This is important, so that our Smart Contracts get deployed with the correct testing data.

 To do that, Embark adds a global `config()` function to the execution context, which uses the same API as the configuration object for our application's Smart Contracts.
 So if we had a `SomeContract` that should be picked up for deployment, this is what the configuration would look like:

 ```
 config({
   contracts: {
+    deploy: {
       SomeContract: {} // options as discussed in Smart Contract configuration guide }
+  }
 });